How To Use Positive Reinforcement To Train A Dog

 Using Food Treats In Dog Training

-Some trainers say food treats should not be an ongoing part of dog training, believing it’s “wrong” for a dog to work for food, and when food is expected the dog won’t continue to respond.
+Some trainers say food treats should not be an ongoing part of dog training, believing it’s “wrong” for a dog to work for food, and when food is expected the dog won’t continue to respond if the trainer has no available treat.
 That being said, trainers who are generally opposed to the continued use of food during dog training still think food rewards are a great (but temporary) tool to improve a dog’s attitude or temperament, or to get an adult dog or puppy started in his training.
 This is especially true for adult dogs who may have had bad previous experiences and are shy, afraid, or so full of energy they have trouble focusing.

 Unpredictable food treats are best when you train a dog.
 Studies of a wide range of animals have shown that intermittent (or sporadic) treat-giving is a stronger training reinforcement than giving the most delectable treat every single time the animal performs.
 Once a dog responds consistently, become inconsistent with treat-giving: dole out the goodies only after two or three good responses in a row.
 Reward only the best responses to the command—the quickest reaction or the most complete or precise response.
 This way you not only keep the dog coming back for more (not knowing when the next treat will be forthcoming) but you also keep the quality of your dog’s learning at a high level.